hyperledger-labs/splice/cluster/README.md

 ### App APIs with authentication

 We again use `curl`, but this time we also need an auth token from Auth0.
-See [`scripts/approve-sv.sh`](/scripts/approve-sv.sh) and the implementation of `cncluster participant_console` for ideas on how to obtain this programmatically.
+See the implementation of `cncluster participant_console` for ideas on how to obtain this programmatically.

 For obtaining a token manually, you can use the Auth0 dashboard.
 Here is one way: